queryluke/masseffect-5e-data/data/class-features/biotic-wrath.md

 __4__: _Your barrier's energy matches with your battle hardened rage and is ready to unleash upon all that rush to fight you face to face._

-While your barrier is active, you may spend 1 barrier tick to cast Nova as a Bonus Action, but locked to only 1 barrier tick when calculating damage.
+While your barrier is active, you may spend 1 barrier tick to cast Nova as a Bonus Action (Even if you don't have this cantrip currently prepared), but locked to only 1 barrier tick when calculating damage.
 This version of Nova ignores the requirement to spend all barrier ticks and does not use any advancements, if known.

 __5__: _Your equipped weapon temporarily becomes one with your biotic energy coursing within you._